harishvc/quick-references/mysql/intro-query.md

 ##Reference
  * https://dwbi.org/database/sql/72-top-20-sql-interview-questions-with-answers

-##Question 1: Find Employees with hourly salary in range 80-100 (inclusive)
+##Question: Find Employees with hourly salary in range 80-100 (inclusive)
 ```
 SELECT emp.Name as Employee, emp.sal as 'Hourly Salary'
 FROM emp where emp.sal between 80 and 100;